IPAMS/IDSimF/documentation/usersguide/applications/BT_quadrupoleCollisionCellSim.rst

 Simulates a quadrupolar collision cell with hard sphere collisions between ions and background gas, space charge and variable electrode geometry given by SIMION potential arrays.
 The ions are accelerated into the collision cell which is filled with a collision gas.
 The ions are confined radially in a quadrupolar RF field.

 .. note::
-    * Currently, the collision of ions with electrode surfaces is not determined and ions are not terminated on electrode surfaces.

     * The time step length is *not* adapted to the gas dynamic parameters of the hard sphere model model.
 For a valid modeling, the time step length should be significantly shorter than the mean time between ion-neutral collisions.